 Forensic Behavioral Health Innovation Program- Forensic Full Service Partnership (FSP): DHS Behavioral Health created a Mental Health Services Act (MHSA) Innovation Project for individuals with a serious mental illness and criminal justice involvement who are being released from the jail.
 This project fills a gap in meeting needs of the justice-involved population who "fall through the cracks" and return to custody due to the complexity involved in accessing resources across multiple systems.
-Through a Behavioral Health Services contract, Forensic Full Service Partnership (FSP) provides peer support, medication support, intensive case coordination, support with benefits acquisitions, housing support, therapy, skill building sessions and groups.
+Through a Behavioral Health Services contract, Forensic Full Service Partnership (FSP) provides peer support, medication support, intensive case coordination, support with benefits acquisition, housing support, therapy, skill building sessions and groups.
 Utilizing a Multi-System Team approach and providing tailored services to address the unique needs of the justice-involved population, treatment targets include criminal behavior, mental illness and substance use for clients 18 years and older, experiencing serious mental illness with significant functional impairment may be referred by justice partners and MH services within the jail.
 El Hogar Community Services began providing Forensic FSP services at an easily accessible site in South Sacramento in March 2022.
-In FY 2023-24, Forensic FSP treatment is expanding its multidisciplinary approach to coordinate across various systems persons may be involved with such as probation, courts, medical, medication support, cash aid, Cal Fresh, mental health, employment, etc., to provide intensive support services (including housing, employment, life skills.
+In FY 2023-24, Forensic FSP treatment expanded its multidisciplinary approach to coordinate across various systems persons may be involved with such as probation, courts, medical, medication support, cash aid, Cal Fresh, mental health, employment, etc., to provide intensive support services (including housing, employment, life skills.

 Jail Diversion Treatment and Resource Center (JDTRC): Probation (lead agency) received an infrastructure grant to provide a community based facility to divert criminal justice-involved adults with mental health disorders, substance use disorders, and/or other trauma-related disorders from jail and/or prison.
-On June 2, 2020, Probation received the Board of Supervisors approval on this project.
-This program recently had a ribbon-cutting ceremony and public open house on December 12, 2021 and subsequently began services targeting individuals who have been granted participation in Misdemeanor Mental Health Diversion or are pending a court decision relative to their participation.
-Probation is in the process of working with JDTRC grant administrators who indicated they are supportive of expanding to include a felony mental health diversion population receiving services at the current location near the jail (in addition to the misdemeanor population).
-Grant contract amendment efforts are still underway to expand JDTRC services to include felony mental health diversion clients.
+Om December 2021, JDTRC began services targeting individuals who have been granted participation in Misdemeanor Mental Health Diversion or are pending a court decision relative to their participation.
+This one-stop center provides easily accessible, community-based, individualized support services and linkages for adult individuals in a convenient location.
+JDTRC participants, including those recently released from custody, may receive a myriad of services.

-Community Wellness Crisis Response Team (formerly, Wellness Crisis Call Center and Response Team): At the September 2020 Budget Hearing, BOS asked staff to develop a proposal for alternative responses to mental health and homeless-related 911 calls to complement the existing Mobile Crisis Support Teams (MCST).
+Community Wellness Crisis Response Team (CWRT, formerly, Wellness Crisis Call Center and Response Team): At the September 2020 Budget Hearing, BOS asked staff to develop a proposal for alternative responses to mental health and homeless-related 911 calls to complement the existing Mobile Crisis Support Teams (MCST).
 The County facilitated an internal countywide work group to review data, review models from other jurisdictions, and obtain community input.
 Staff received approval for crisis response plans that include a 24/7 Crisis Call Center, Crisis Receiving Facilities, Urgent Care, and Mobile Field Response during the FY 2021/22 budget hearings.
-Because a staffing shortfalls, ramp up efforts have been slower than anticipated.
-First, a pilot will be rolled out for calls from community members requesting behavioral health services and/or are experiencing a mental health crisis.
-Full implementation will subsequently be phased in provide immediate, 24/7 crisis intervention and de-escalation services, assess needs and risks, and create safety plans.
-Insufficient candidate interest to staff a 24/7 call center and response team to start the pilot in December 2023. working to leverage multipartnership collaboration with existing community partners providing similar services, the name changed in February 2023, and there was a soft launch of this program in March 2023 with limited operations.
-Monthly status updates are posted on the Community Wellness Response Team website.
+Because of staffing shortfalls and ramp up challenges, it was not until early 2024, that CWRT services became available 24/7.
+Community Wellness Response Team (CWRT) mental health counselor and a peer with lived experience, receives Mobile Response Requests from 988 that may benefit from in-person de-escalation services, assess needs and risks, and create safety plans.
+This includes identifying and leveraging individual strengths and natural supports; coordinating with existing Mental Health Plan (MHP) and Substance Use Prevention and Treatment (SUPT) providers as appropriate; linking to ongoing services; voluntary transport to urgent/emergency resources and accessing Mobile Crisis Support Teams or other emergency responders when necessary.
+Monthly status updates are posted on the Community Wellness Response Team website to share staffing, 988 call and CWRT deployment data and success stories.